FARIHA1999/FARIHA1999/Research/Thesis.md

 [← Back to profile](../)

 ## Objectives
-1. Investigate drivers of land cover change in Bhawal National Park.
+1. To explore the reasons behind land cover change of a selected protected area in Bangladesh.
-2. Evaluate the effectiveness of current management strategies.
+2. To evaluate management strategies for the selected protected area.

 ## Methodology
 - Data collection (satellite imagery + field survey)